ohenley/awesome-ada/README.md

 - [avr-ada](https://sourceforge.net/projects/avr-ada) - GNAT for 8-bit AVR microcontrollers.
 - [ada-runtime](https://github.com/Componolit/ada-runtime) - A downsized Ada runtime which can be adapted to different platforms.
 - [cortex-gnat-rts](https://github.com/simonjwright/cortex-gnat-rts) - This package includes GNAT Ada Run Time Systems (RTSs) based on FreeRTOS and targeted at boards with Cortex-M0, M3, -M4, -M4F MCUs.
+- [adawebpack](https://github.com/godunko/adawebpack) - GNAT RTL for WASM and bindings for Web API

 ## OS and Kernels
 - [marte-os](https://marte.unican.es/) - MaRTE OS is a Hard Real-Time Operating System for embedded applications that follows the Minimal Real-Time POSIX.13 subset.
 It provides an easy to use and controlled environment to develop Multi-Thread Real-Time applications.